 Note: Pursuant to Education Code 48901.5, the district may regulate the use of electronic signaling devices that operate through the transmission or receipt of radio waves.
-Districts that choose to prohibit all possession of such devices on campus should revise item #9 accordingly; however, However, student use of such devices may not be prohibited if essential for a student's health.
+However, student use of such devices may not be prohibited if essential for a student's health.